 This IG recognizes that the healthcare industry is rapidly evolving methods, such as TEFCA, to enable the secure exchange of information between Providers and Payers.
 Incorporating prescriptive definitions for connecting, registering and authorizing access to the Provider Access API risks complicating the adoption of solutions that will enable secure exchange of data, at scale.

-Rather than creating large, dynamic lists of members associated with a provider the health plan will maintain two lists:
+Rather than creating large, dynamic lists of members associated with a provider the health plan MAY maintain two types of lists: §pdex-243

 The typical use case is expected to be one where an EMR retrieves data from a health plan for one or more providers, or for an organization, using automated service functions.
 The retrieving system or service, such as an EMR, is presumed to have implemented Role-based access to ensure that only authenticated and authorized personnel, or systems, have access to the retrieved data.

-It is recommended that, at a minimum, health plans SHOULD create Member-Provider TRLs using the NPI data for the Rendering Provider.
-Health plans MAY choose to include organizations or locations in a Member-Proider TRL.
+When a health plan is using FHIR Groups to manage Treatment relationships they SHOULD create Member-Provider TRLs using the NPI data for the Rendering Provider. §pdex-268 Health plans MAY choose to include organizations or locations in a Member-Provider TRL. §pdex-269

 The PDex Server Capability Statement enables the Consent record to be written to the Patient Access API.